IgniteUI/indigo-design-docfx/en/components/grid-column-pinning.md

 ## Header Cell Feature

-`Column Pinning` as a feature has been deprecated in Figma and if you are using AppBuilder to generate your design, you should apply it directly there after the code generation.
+The Grid Column Pinning as a header cell feature has been deprecated in Figma and if you are using AppBuilder to generate your design, you should apply it directly there after the code generation.

 The Built-In Column Pinning can be used through the Grid's toolbar which by default contains a button (combined with a combo dropdown) that lets you configure the pin state of the columns for the whole grid.